 Section 9.1.
 The Corporation reserves the right to adopt, repeal, rescind, alter or otherwise amend in any respect any provision contained in this Charter, including but not limited to, any amendments changing the terms or contract rights of any class of its stock by classification, reclassification or otherwise, and all rights now or hereafter conferred on stockholders are granted subject to this reservation.
-Any amendment of the Charter shall be valid and effective if such amendment shall have been authorized only if declared advisable by the Board of Directors and approved by the affirmative vote at a meeting of the stockholders duly called for such purpose of a majority of the total number of shares outstanding and entitled to vote thereon, except that the affirmative vote of the holders of at least 80% of the Voting Stock then outstanding, voting together as a single class, at a meeting of the stockholders duly called for such purpose shall be required to alter, amend, adopt any provision inconsistent with or repeal Article V, Article VII, Section 8.2 of Article VIII, or this Article IX of the Charter all the votes entitled to be cast on the matter.
+Any amendment ofo the Charter shall be valid and effective if such amendment shall have been authorizedonly if declared advisable by the Board ofDirectors and approved by the affirmative vote at a meeting of the stockholders duly called for such purpose of a majority of the total number of shares outstanding and entitled to vote thereon, except that the affirmative vote of the stockholders duly called for such purpose shall be required to alter, amend, adopt any provision inconsistent with or repeal Article VI, Article VII, Section 8.2 of Article VIII, or this Article IX of the Charterall the votes entitled to be cast on the matter.